Axtitan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays lines starting with letters
+display lines that begin with letters